rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/HealthCheckHandler.md

 HealthCheckHandler is invoked when the task specified in the intent has the value "healthCheck".
 This handler is responsible for sending the healthCheck command and validating whether FCA is launched as a 3rd party app or not

+It performs the following actions :
+1. Parse the input message received.
+2. Confirm the healthCheck status.
+3. Save the response/error.
+4. Format the result and send the response back to IntentReader.

 ## Usage

 ```json